Western North Carolina:

 Appreciate the history of the Cherokee nation along the Valley River, drive the Cherohala Skyway, explore the Trail of Tears and visit the ancient crossroads at Tellico Plains where wild game, Native Americans and early explorers have crossed the mountain passes for centuries.

-In a recent article in Forbes entitled "Buying The Perfect Vacation Home" Murphy, NC was referenced as one of the top ten developing second home markets in the U.S. Click here to read the entire article.
+In an online article in Forbes entitled "Buying The Perfect Vacation Home" Murphy, NC was referenced as one of the top ten developing second home markets in the U.S.

 This page just touches on the rich cultural history and the wild natural resources of western North Carolina.
 You can spend years exploring all that the area has to offer to enrich your life.